 - treatment details

 Unlike many other records, the reports often describe what happened after the battle in which the prisoner was captured.

 Why can't I find what I'm looking for?

 Not all records survive.
 Pages 822-1575 of the other ranks reports have not survived in WO 161.
 Some are in the series FO 383: they have not been digitised, but you can still search them by name in our catalogue.

 If you don't find a report for an officer it might be worth checking to see if it survives in the officer's service record in WO 339 or WO 374.
 After repatriation all officers were required to complete a report concerning the circumstances of their capture.

 It's also possible that a soldier's regiment has its own list of prisoners of war.
-You can search for the contact details for regimental museums in the ARCHON Directory.
+You can search for the contact details for regimental museums in the Find an achive directory.